Snaacky/thewiki/docs/guides/htpc.md

 3. Click the button you would like to bind, then point the remote at the dongle and press the button.

 Although the most complete retail product, the FLIRC software is far from perfect.
 In my experience there are two quirks that you should know to take full advantage of the device.
- - The "erase" button at the bottom seems to be non functional.
-This means that if you make a mistake, you need to go to File > Clear Configuration, __restart the software__, then start over.
+ - The "erase" button at the bottom is unintuitive.
+If you want to remove a binding, click "erase", then press the button to clear on the remote, not on the screen/keyboard.
  - Different buttons with similar meanings on different tabs will do different things.
 For example, the "Wake" button on the "Full Keyboard" tab will __only__ wake the computer, where as the power button under "Media Keys" is both a sleep and wake button.

 ==- MCE IR